Skip to main content

 AI-powered search is transforming the way people discover information.
-Platforms like ChatGPT and Google Gemini now generate direct answers instead of showing only traditional search results.
+Platforms like ChatGPT, Google Gemini, and Perplexity now generate direct answers instead of showing only traditional search results.

 Note: This is only about LLM tracking.
 AI Overviews (AIO/SGE) are detailed in the dedicated article.